For Seniors and Those Who Love and Care for Them: Trusted Information and Preparation

 Since seniors are in a at higher risk group, they should limit their exposure to others.
 Many stores in our area are offering senior hours to allow seniors to shop when the store may be less crowded.
 Please be aware some stores do not enforce this rule so there is no guarantee it will be less crowded.
 In addition, many stores are limiting the number of customers that can be in the store at one time so you may find yourself outside waiting in line.
 You may want to call the store ahead of time to ask about their current policies.

 If you venture out, it is required by a NYS Executive Order that you wear some sort of face covering.
 The AARP has tips on how to avoid coronavirus while grocery shopping.
+If shopping for hand sanitizer be aware that the FDA is reporting brands that contain dangerous ingredients.

 Some stores offer delivery service or partner with third parties like Instacart.com.
 Be aware the wait time for delivery can be very long or become even unavailable due to the high demand.